Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 But wouldn't you know it, the games start and not only did that perfect run end, he's a 50% kicker with both misses from 40 and in.
 It was Blake's only FG attempt in the game, but he was clean on all three PATs.

 The other end of that equation is Grupe's shaky start might've lost some confidence in kick decisions.
-The Saints could've opted to go for a 59-yarder, a kick well within Grupe's range, but instead they opted to punt from the 41-yard line.
+The Saints could've opted to go for a 59-yarder, a kick well within Grupe's range in the first half, but instead they opted to punt from the 41-yard line.
 That brings me to the punting, which I also wasn't a big fan of.

 Kai Kroeger gained some good will from me in an impressive opener, but my patience wears thin when I see 21-yard net kicks.
 That's what happened when he boomed the ball five yards into the end zone on that kick I was just referencing.
-That just can't happen from that part of the field.
+That just can't happen from that part of the field and the 49ers took advantage with a touchdown drive.

 Here's how all his kicks from the game went: